Spooky Saturday

 Get into the fall spirit!

-See the Historic Village in all of its fall splendor, attend a frighteningly fascinating talk on the history of rural cemeteries in America, see and smell historic dishes cooking in our kitchens, view Victorian mourning jewelry in the John L. Wehle Gallery, and more.
+See the Historic Village in all of its fall splendor, attend a frighteningly fascinating talk on the history of rural cemeteries in America, visit our exhibit Everybody’s Going to be There!
+The American Rural Cemetery Movement, snack on a soul cake from the D.B.
+Munger & Co.
+Confectionery, and more.

 Perhaps even bring home with you your own broom, handcrafted right here in the Historic Village.